|Graduate Enrollment Level|

 For any questions regarding the TEACH grant please contact UAS Financial Aid Office at (907) 796-6255 or firstname.lastname@example.org.

-If you need to complete the TEACH Grant Recommendation Form please contact Marie Stevens, Administrative Assistant, School of Education at 907-796-6050.
+To complete the TEACH Grant Application please contact Marie Stevens, Administrative Assistant, School of Education at 907-796-6050.
 The School of Education is located in the Hendrickson Annex on the Juneau Campus.

 University of Alaska (UA) Grant